-Syracuse was once one of the most important cities in the Greek Empire and many ruins can be found in the archeological park northwest of the present town.
-Most impressive is the 5th-century Teatro Greco, an ancient theater that sat 16,000 people and was the debut venue for many famous Greek tragedies.
+Syracuse was once one of the most important cities in the Greek Empire and many ruins can be found in the archaeological park northwest of the present town.
+Most impressive is the 5th-century Teatro Greco, an ancient theatre that sat 16,000 people and was the debut venue for many famous Greek tragedies.
 It’s still used today for performances during the annual Greek drama festival in May and June.

 Nearby, vast quarries once worked by prisoners can also be explored.
 You can still see the ancient grooves from where the rock was removed during the excavations.
 The 65 m (213 ft) cave known as the 'Ear of Dionysius' has perfect acoustics and was said to have been used by the tyrant Dionysius the Elder (ruler of Syracuse from 434-367 BC) to eavesdrop on prisoners.
 You'll also find a range of other ruins, including a 2nd-century Roman arena.

 Suggested itinerary featuring Syracuse

 Our itineraries will give you suggestions for what is possible when you travel in Syracuse, and they showcase routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Syracuse